Panchami28/Classification/README.md

 In this example we shall see how to classify and predict cars using the KNN algorithm.
 We will be using mtcars dataset for this example.
-Click [here](https://github.com/Panchami28/Classification/blob/master/mtcars.txt) to download the dataset Description of Motor Trend Car Road Tests (mtcars):
-The data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models)
+Click [here](https://github.com/Panchami28/Classification/blob/master/mtcars.txt) to download the dataset Motor Trend Car Road Tests (mtcars) dataset was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models)
-Here we predict whether the car has automatic or manual transmission based on certain set of parameters like number of gears and carburetors.
+**Here we predict whether the car has automatic or manual transmission based on certain set of parameters like number of gears and carburetors.**

 Importing the standard libraries